 Approve supporting strategies relating to these key strategies, including resourcing, training and development, and communication.

-Ensuring effective interfaces between the quality sub-committees and the co-ordination of risk management processes across the Trust, both clinical and non-clinical.
+Ensure effective interfaces between the quality sub-committees and the co-ordination of risk management processes across the Trust, both clinical and non-clinical.

 Ensure that workforce planning, education and training are fully integrated into the integrated governance framework, ensuring a workforce fit for purpose.